 Gordon of Kabul

-Posted in Afghanistan, Gordon Brown, Iraq, Media, War by Jonathan Miller on December 11, 2007
+Posted in Afghanistan, Gordon Brown, Iraq, Media, War by Deputy city editor on December 11, 2007

 BBC images of our valiant PM in action in Basra and Camp Bastion.Having oneself photographed in front of soldiers is a George Bush trick and the news channels fall for it every time.
 Those who are themselves cowards are often keen to be photographed with soldiers.